 Apparently they’re a thing in Australia, and New Zealand, both former British colonies, and both with a good chip shop culture.
 Alas, I have not tried one in either.

-Apparently there’s also a frankfurter in Maine (USA) that is fairly indistinguishable to a saveloy, served ala hot-dog style.
+Apparently there’s also a frankfurter in Maine (USA) that is fairly indistinguishable to the sav, served ala Americano hot-dog style.

 Has anyone famous eaten a saveloy?